Showing 1–9 of 10 results

 The Three Songs for Piano originated in the winter of 1982-83 as songs for baritone and piano.
 Some years later I rewrote them for solo piano and I revised the composition in 1993, whereupon the cycle was recorded and released (AB I-01).
 Only in the spring of 2006 did I proceed to prepare the composition for print.
 The work is written in the Romantic style, with some detectable influence from the ‘light muse’.

 Because of the frequent use of seventh, ninth and eleventh chords, a certain affinity with jazz can be detected in Mélodie.
-The association with the world of the Romantic salon works is clearly audible in Valse finale.
-However, this composition is quite complex.
+The association with the world of the Romantic salon pieces is clearly audible in Valse finale.
+However, this composition is complex.
 Because of the difficult left-hand part with its many leaps and the widely broken chord formations that twirl as garlands through the music, this melodic study is a quite difficult entity.

 On 7 November 2019, pianist and piano pedagogue Janine Dispa-van Mever passed away at the age of ninety.
 I came to know her as an excellent teacher, who helped me to largely overcome the professional disease focal dystonia that cast a shadow over my career as a pianist.
 The funeral card I received after her death contained a beautiful poem, the Herbstlied by Siegfried August Mahlmann.
 Inspired by the comforting words of this poem, in which the farewell to life is so beautifully sung, this song came into being in the winter of 2019–20.

 The Little Mermaid is based on the well-known fairy tale by Hans Christian Andersen.
 The seven-part cycle is completely symmetrical in structure.
 The total playing time is approx. 30 minutes; with a few exceptions the parts merge into each other.
 The harmonic language is that of the 19th century, but a certain influence from older musicals and film scores from the 1940s, 1950s and 1960s is demonstrable.
-The music is preceded by an illustrated preface in which the fairy tale is briefly retold in Dutch and English.